-Town Meeting Day Vermont in United States
+Town Meeting-dag Vermont in the United States

 Vermont's Town Meeting Day gives the state's residents the chance to speak their minds in a public forum on the first Tuesday of March.
 This event is also the anniversary of Vermont’s admission to the union as the 14th state in 1791.